 20: Don’t make last-minute arrangements

-- Japanese people are planners.
+Japanese people are planners.
 They arrange with each other weeks ahead to go out for the evening.
-Don’t make last minute arrangements and expect your Japanese hosts to be happy about it.
-They don’t appreciate spontaneity.
+Don’t make last-minute arrangements and expect your Japanese hosts to be happy about it; they don’t appreciate spontaneity.

 21: Don’t be late

-- Similarly, don’t be late.
-For anything.
+Similarly, don’t be late for anything.
 Life in Japan runs like clockwork, and you won’t be a popular person if the schedule is of course because you couldn’t find your wallet.

 22: Don’t believe what everyone tells you about no one speaking English.

-- While English isn’t spoken as widely as some countries, the Japanese people will try their hardest to help you out, and we found that in major train stations, airports and especially in Tokyo, most people could speak enough English to get by.
+While English isn’t spoken as widely as some countries, the Japanese people will try their hardest to help you out, and we found that in major train stations, airports and especially in Tokyo, most people could speak enough English to get by.

-- If you are really worried about speaking in English in Japan then you could always try using Google translate.
+If you are really worried about speaking in English in Japan, then you could always try using Google translate.

 23: Don’t cross the road unless the little Flashing man tells you to do so.

 You may find yourself standing at the side of a junction on the street in a town, with not a car to be seen for miles around, and still, nobody will cross the road until they are told to.

-24: Don’t try to push in when there is a long line.
+24: Don’t try to push in when there is a long line

-- The Japanese people will never push in front of a line.
+The Japanese people will never push in front of a line.
 They will wait their turn, and because of this, things run a good deal smoother.

-25: Don’t expect the toilets to be like any other toilet in the world.
+25: Don’t expect the toilets to be like any other toilet in the world

 The Japanese toilet will play music to you, warm your backside and then shower you in the softest of water at just the right temperature.
-Never mind Mt Fujji, where’s the nearest bathroom?
+Never mind Mt Fuji, where’s the nearest bathroom?

 26: Don’t Blow your Nose In Public

-- Not the thing to do in Japan, sniffing is ok it seems, but if you need to blow then best to do it in private.
+Not the thing to do in Japan, sniffing is ok it seems, but if you need to blow then best to do it in private.

 27: Don’t Be Spitting In The Park

-- This is a law in Japan so watch out!
+This is a law in Japan so watch out!
 Spitting in the public park can land you with up to 30 days in jail or slapped with a 10,000 Yen fine.
 Either way, not very pleasant – the spitting, not the fine.
 Don’t do it!

 28: Don’t come to Japan expecting everything to be high tech, bright neon crazy, crazy, crazy.